 Fact: Like their vampiric cousins, zombies are created by the transmission of a virus.

-Fact: Well-fed zombies can afford to be discriminating, as they will generally eat the more nutritious brains and bone marrow and leave the rest of the corpse untouched.
-However, hungry zombies will leave only the bones.
+Fact: Although hungry zombies will eat down to the bones, the well-fed can afford to be discriminating, as they will consume the more nutritious brains and bone marrow and leave the rest of the corpse untouched.
 On a related note: as touched upon in Return of the Living Dead, zombies do in fact experience chronic pain, and the various neurotransmitters found in human brains and bone marrow provide them temporary relief.
 Unlike that movie, however, zombies are unable to speak.

 Fact: Not only do zombies lose all of their hearing within a couple months, their powerful sense of smell allows them to sniff out prey within a mile-wide radius.
 As a result, unless you're able to mask your scent, it doesn't really matter how quiet you are.

-Fact: While it's true that zombie heads can remain conscious for up to a minute after decapitation, any movement after that is purely reflex action.
+Fact: While it's true that their heads can remain conscious for up to a minute after decapitation, any movement after that is purely reflex action.

 Fact: Although true for early-stagers, zombies ultimately become less intelligent as they decay and lose brain function.